 What makes a good press release?

-The contents of a press release has to be interesting, informative and entertaining.
-One has to take into account what outcomes need to be generated from a given press release and what actions should be encouraged, for example, to garner attention and awareness.
+The contents of a press release need to be interesting, informative and entertaining.
+One has to take into account what outcomes need to be generated from a given press release and what actions should be encouraged to garner attention and awareness.
 It is better to include a link for more information.
 It should be a ‘nofollow’ link so that Google’s Webmaster Guidelines are not violated.

 The five ‘w’s ( who, what, when, where and why) , should be a part of any press release.
 There should be no jargon.
 This technique boosts credibility and communicates information efficiently so the reader understands the message quickly.
 For example, ‘data management’ at scale will mean nothing to people who do not know about data analytics.